kingthrillgore/noc_dashboard_server/README.md

 * Advanced Statistics for Network

 ## Requirements
 A server with Python 2.7+, pip and virtualenv is required.

-If you want to run this through real hardware, a Gunicorn and mod\_WSGI binding is included in the repo.
+If you want to run this through real hardware, a Gunicorn and WSGI binding is included in the repo.

 ## Installation
 Clone this repo